dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ### Example using Docker Compose

-If you are using [Docker Compose](https://docs.docker.com/compose/), a sample cluster can be set up using this `docker-compose.yaml` configuration:
+If you are using [Docker Compose](https://docs.docker.com/compose/), you can set up a sample Dgraph cluster using this `docker-compose.yaml` configuration:

 ```yaml
 version: '3.5'